moveit/moveit_tutorials/doc/perception_pipeline/perception_pipeline_tutorial.rst

   ros.moveit_ros_perception: Transform cache was not updated.
 Self-filtering may fail.

 We are working on fixing it, it should not break the working of the demo.
+You can follow its status in the `issue tracker <https://github.com/ros-planning/moveit_tutorials/issues/192>`_

 Relevant Code
 +++++++++++++